Vision Zero

 ZERO.

-Vision Zero is a data-driven safe systems approach to create safer streets for all, whether walking, biking, driving, or taking transit, and regardless of age or ability.
-It is used around the world to eliminate all traffic fatalities and severe injuries, while increasing safe, healthy, equitable mobility for all.
+Vision Zero starts with an ethical belief that no one should die or be seriously injured on our roadways.
+We cannot prevent collisions from happening but when a collision does occur, the City is working toward making sure it does not result in death or serious injury.
+Vision Zero uses a data-driven and safe systems approach to create safer streets for everyone - whether we're walking, biking, driving, or taking transit, and regardless of age or ability.
+It is used around the world to eliminate all traffic fatalities and serious injuries while increasing safe, healthy, equitable mobility for all.
 Read more about Vision Zero.

-Traffic safety is an important piece of our overall effort to improve public safety.
-In 2020, at least 77 people were killed while traveling around our city.
-That is 77 too many of our family members, children, friends, and neighbors.
+Based on preliminary 2022 crash data, at least 66 people were killed while traveling around our city.
+That is 66 too many of our family members, children, friends, and neighbors.
 We can all take steps to improve safety on Albuquerque streets.

 In May 2021, the City of Albuquerque released its Vision Zero Action, which lays out steps that the City, working with agency and community partners, will take to reduce traffic fatalities and make our streets safer.
-Read the Vision Zero Action Plan
+Read the 2021 Vision Zero Action Plan.

 Data-driven decision-making is a key element of any Vision Zero effort.
 In order to solve traffic safety problems in our community, we need to better understand the causes.
 This is some of the data that we use to help guide our work: